erdinhrmwn/laravel-vouchers/README.md

 ### Voucher invalid

-If a user tries to redeem an invalid code, the package will throw the following exception: `BeyondCode\Vouchers\Exceptions\VoucherIsInvalid`.
+If a user tries to redeem an invalid code, the package will throw the following exception: `BeyondCode\Vouchers\Exceptions\VoucherInvalid`.

 ### Voucher already redeemed